AD776/portfolio/README.md

 ### UWashington Formula
 - Worked to advance autonomous functionalities on a Formula One vehicle as part of the Driverless subteam
-- Implemented a fail-safe mechanism in case the main motor malfunctioned
+- Configured a stepper motor for precise and responsive steering control in the EPS actuator
 - Synchronized communication for the vehicle through a single channel

 ![Formula Logo](/assets/img/formula.jpeg)